 Certificate of occupancy

-With effect from 21 October 2008, it is no longer a pre-requisite for a certificate of occupancy to be issued by the municipality.
-The absence of this requirement means that all erections, extensions, additions or improvements that commenced or purchases that took place on or after this date do not require an occupancy certificate.
+It is no longer a pre-requisite for a certificate of occupancy to be issued by the municipality.
 However, if one can be provided, it should be retained by the developer for future purposes.
-A certificate has to be retained for those constructions, improvements and purchases that took place before 21 October 2008.

 10. Reporting requirements